d3en89/installation_calculation/README.md

 # installation_calculation
-Small Django is a project for easily counting from a downloaded excel spreadsheet \
+Small Django is a project for easily counting 127.0.0.1:8000/calc_v1 - for download excel sheets\
 - this project work on UBUNTU 22.04 + python3.10
 - from use this calc you must install all packets in requirements.txt \
 - create django database